 5 signs you might have termites

-Before you buy a house, be sure you have it inspected thoroughly for termites.
-In some cases, signs of infestation may be covered up with new baseboards, caulk, plaster and paint.
+Before you buy a house, have it inspected thoroughly for termites.
 (Photo courtesy of Angie’s List member Bryce N. of Berkeley, Calif.)

 Termites are otherwise known as silent invaders.
 They typically live in colonies underneath your home and when the ground thaws, they emerge, entering your structure through cracks in the foundation.